End of Life Doula

-So, I started slowly while I had to take a break from rehab for insurance purposes.
-Meditation was already apart of my healing process as I was doing "body scanning" to send healing energy to those parts of my body that needed it the most.
+So, I started slowly, incorporating meditation as apart of my healing process.
 When I started back into formal physical therapy, my balance, strength and flexibility had improved, even though the same pains remained in various degrees.
 What I noticed most during this time was meditation helped me deal with the pain I was not able to escape.

-As my practice increased, I was introduced to a yoga teacher training for educator.
-Having been a former pre-k educator, and having seen various body sizes and abilities in their presentation video, I applied and was accepted.
-I completed a 200 hour Yoga Alliance approved yoga teacher training to increase my knowledge, practice and teach others.
+As my practice increased, I completed a 200 hour Yoga Alliance approved yoga teacher training to increase my knowledge, practice and teach others.

 Services I provide to individuals or to a group are:

-What I don't do are inversions, jumping, long held poses unless supported and on the flow.
+What I don't do are inversions, jumping, long held poses unless supported and on the floor.